 About 95% of sugar beets grown in the United States are glyphosate-resistant, or “Roundup Ready”, meaning that they are engineered to be resistant to the herbicide Roundup.
 Sugar beets are, of course, used to produce sugar: if a product is not labeled as containing “cane sugar”, then you can bet the sugar comes from commercial sugar beets.

 Zucchini and Yellow Summer Squash

 Genetically modified and commercially-available zucchini and yellow squash contain protein genes that protect the crops against viruses.
 Unless you buy certified organic (or from a local farmer that you trust), you will not know whether the squash you buy is genetically modified or not.

-The Non-GMO Project considers certain crops worth monitoring, as a genetically modified version is either on its way to being commercially available, or it stands a high chance of cross-pollination from GMOs.
-Some of these include apples, flax, mushrooms, potatoes, and bok choy.
+Monitored Crops: The Non-GMO Project considers certain crops worth monitoring, as a genetically modified version is either newly available, on its way to being commercially available, or it stands a high chance of cross-pollination from GMOs.
+Some of these include apples, flax, mushrooms, and bok choy.
 Read the full list here.